danielhoward314/rss/README.md

 I don't use any of the deprecated hooks, but the infinite scroll npm package used here does use a deprecated life cycle method.

+Should you face a ownership problem with the deploy, script:
+1. cd into the script directory.
+2. run this command `chmod 755 deploy`

+Should you get this error...

+> error: insufficient permission for adding an object to repository database .git/objects

+...this [article] (https://medium.com/@darkrubyist/how-to-fix-git-push-error-insufficient-permission-for-adding-an-object-to-repository-database-git-53d7dc9649e2) gives a one command fix